-Once the two parts of the report set out in V.iii).2 and V.iii).3 above, have been specifically approved by the Commission, the next pre-financing payment can be paid to the beneficiary, following the provisions of the article I.4 of the Grant Agreement.
+Once the two parts of the report set out in V.iii).2 and V.iii).3 above, have been specifically approved by the Commission, the next pre-financing payment can be paid to the beneficiary, following the provisions of the Article I.4 of the Grant Agreement.

-If 70% of the first pre-financing payment had not been used up by the time the beneficiary submitted its progress report, the beneficiary can request the payment of the second instalment at a later stage by submitting a separate payment request as soon as the utilisation of the first pre-financing payment has reached 70%.
-This separate payment request must contain a revised version of the general financial statement submitted with the progress report so that the Commission can check the level of consumption of the first instalment.
-Upon approval of this financial statement, the next pre-financing payment can be paid to the beneficiary.
+If 70% of the first pre-financing payment had not been used up by the time the beneficiary submitted its Progress report, the beneficiary can request the payment of the second instalment at a later stage by submitting a separate payment request as soon as the utilisation of the first pre-financing payment has reached 70%.
+This separate payment request must contain a revised version of the general financial statement submitted with the Progress report so that the Commission can check the level of consumption of the first instalment and be accompanied by the signed declaration on page 4 of the Progress report form.
+Upon approval of this financial statement, the next pre-financing payment can be made to the beneficiary.

-iv) Final Report
+iv) Final report